hartwigmedical/hmftools/pipeline/README_ONCOANALYSER.md

 A principal aim of oncoanalyser is provide the HMF pipeline in a highly accessible form that is usable with a minimal set of inputs.
 This is achieved through flexible prefined configuration for individual tools, prebuilt Docker images retrieved at runtime for each process, and automated on-demand staging of reference genomes and resource files.
-The only required input to run an analysis with oncoanalyser is a samplesheet describing sample inputs.
+The only required input to run an analysis with oncoanalyser is a sample CSV sheet listing the sample inputs.

 Both the WGS/WTS and targeted sequencing workflows are available in oncoanalyser.
-The targeted sequencing workflow has built-in support for the TSO500 panel and in future releases will be configured to work with custom DNA/RNA panels.
+The targeted sequencing workflow has built-in support for the TSO500 panel and supports custom targered panels.

 As oncoanalyser is written using Nextflow, it supports a range of compute environments including AWS, Azure, GCP, and HPC.
 Other features include continuous checkpointing with run resuming and the ability to integrate with [Seqera